Siarl/sd-project-2020-VU/docs/assignment2.md

 ![](images/ClassDiagramV2.png)

+This diagram represents the class diagram for this UML project.

 The **Main** class is self-explanatory - it is the main function of the entire program.
 The main method of this class creates a *game* object which uses the **LocalFileTool** class to load the game from a json file.
 The json file includes all of the necessary information about the game: the scenes of the game
 (a.k.a. the game states), and information about the scenes: the possible actions, characters, and items. \